Kikobeats/tom/README.md

 - A `tom.config.js` file that exports an object.
 - A `tom` key in your package.json file.

+You can combine it with [config](https://www.npmjs.com/package/config) to get different configurations based on environments.

 A **tom** configuration file need to have the followings properties:

 ### company